We’ve detected a problem with your browser settings.

 To serve you better please select from the list of service areas below to see relevant CenterPoint Energy information.

-This legislation would establish a state regulatory policy that encourages natural gas utilities to use clean energy resources and innovative technologies to help the state meet its renewable energy and greenhouse gas reduction goals.
+This landmark law establishes a new state regulatory policy that encourages natural gas utilities to use clean energy resources and innovative technologies to help the state meet its renewable energy and greenhouse gas reduction goals.

-In particular, this legislation would create the opportunity for a natural gas utility to submit an “alternative resource plan” to the Minnesota Public Utilities Commission.
+In particular, this law creates the opportunity for a natural gas utility to submit an “innovation plan” to the Minnesota Public Utilities Commission.
 In the plan, a natural gas utility could propose to offer new clean energy options, such as renewable natural gas (RNG) and renewable hydrogen gas, as well as innovative energy-efficiency and carbon-capture technologies.

 For example.
 RNG can be produced from agricultural manure and other farm waste, so it represents an important new economic opportunity for farmers and rural communities.
 In addition, converting farm waste into RNG can help reduce agriculture-related greenhouse gas emissions.
 (According to the Minnesota Pollution Control Agency, the agriculture sector accounts for about one-quarter of all greenhouse gas emissions in Minnesota, with animal agriculture responsible for the majority of methane emissions.)

-The Minnesota legislation is distinctive because it encompasses a broader range of potential clean energy resources and technologies.
+The Minnesota law is distinctive because it encompasses a broader range of potential clean energy resources and technologies.

 A recent study prepared for the American Gas Foundation analyzed the potential nationwide resource base for RNG.
 The study estimated that, by 2040, approximately 4,513 trillion Btu of RNG could be produced annually.
 Bringing those RNG resources online would be equivalent to a 95 percent reduction in greenhouse gas emissions from the natural gas residential sector.